cocos/cocos-docs/en/editor/publish/native-options.md

 >
 > ![modify abi](publish-native/modify_abi.png)

-#### Use the debug keystore
+#### Use the Debug Keystore

 Android requires that all APKs must be digitally signed with a certificate before they can be installed.
 Cocos Creator provides a default keystore.
 Check **Use debug keystore** to use the default keystore.
 If the developer needs to customize the keystore, uncheck the **Use debugging keystore** check.
 For details, please refer to the [Official Documentation](https://developer.android.google.cn/studio/publish/app-signing).

-#### Screen orientation
+#### Screen Orientation

 The screen orientation currently includes **Portrait**, **Landscape Left**, and **Landscape Right**.

-- **Portrait**: The screen is upright and the Home button is down.
+- **Portrait**: the screen is upright and the Home button is down.
-- **Landscape Left**: The screen is placed horizontally, and the Home button is on the left side of the screen.
+- **Landscape Left**: the screen is placed horizontally, and the Home button is on the left side of the screen.
-- **Landscape Right**: The screen is placed horizontally, and the Home button is on the right side of the screen.
+- **Landscape Right**: the screen is placed horizontally, and the Home button is on the right side of the screen.

 #### Google Play Instant